nexusformat/definitions/manual/source/datarules.rst

         :linenos:
         :language: text

-.. _Design-LinkingByDimNumber:
+.. _Design-FindPlottable-ByDimNumber:

 Associating plottable data by dimension number using the ``axis`` attribute
 ===========================================================================

-.. tip:: Discouraged:
+.. warning:: Discouraged:
-   This method was superceded by :ref:`Design-Linking-ByName`
+   See this method: :ref:`Design-FindPlottable-ByName`

 The original method is to define an attribute of each dimension scale :index:`called <axis>` *axis*.